bifurcation/userinfo-vc/openid-vc-core.md

 OpenID Connect Verifiable Credentials is an extension of OpenID Connect 1.0 to add support for an OpenID Provider issuing Verifiable Credentials.
-This document defines a Verifiable Credential format that carries OpenID Conenct claims, and profiles the general OpenID for Verifiable Credential Issuance specficiation to provide a similar level of interoperability to OpenID Connect.
+This document defines a Verifiable Credential format that carries OpenID Connect claims, and profiles the general OpenID for Verifiable Credential Issuance specification to provide a similar level of interoperability to OpenID Connect.
 We also define a standard mechanism for an OpenID Provider to express credential revocation information.